Smokers group challenges NYC e-cigarette ban

-NEW YORK (Reuters) - A smokers’ rights group filed a legal challenge on Tuesday to New York City’s ban on electronic cigarettes in restaurants, parks and many other public places.
+NEW YORK, March 25 (Reuters) - A smokers’ rights group filed a legal challenge on Tuesday to New York City’s ban on electronic cigarettes in restaurants, parks and many other public places.

 The city has increasingly restricted places where regular cigarettes can be smoked over the last decade under the Smoke-Free Air Act.
 Last year, the city council expanded those laws to include e-cigarettes, a measure that took effect in December.